Paul Vallas

-Vallas is a candidate in the 2023 Chicago mayoral election.
-He finished first in the initial round of the election on February 28.
-Since no candidate received a majority of the vote, Vallas and the second-place finisher, Brandon Johnson, advanced to a runoff election scheduled to occur on April 4, 2023.
+As a school superintendent, Vallas was noted for his embrace of charter schools and privatization of school programs and school management.

+A member of the Democratic Party, Vallas has unsuccessfully sought elected office several times.
+Vallas was the runner-up in the Democratic primary of the 2002 Illinois gubernatorial election.
+He ran as the Democratic nominee for lieutenant governor in the 2014 Illinois gubernatorial election.
 Vallas was a candidate in the 2019 Chicago mayoral election.
-He also ran in the Democratic primary of the 2002 Illinois gubernatorial election and as the Democratic nominee for lieutenant governor in the 2014 Illinois gubernatorial election.
+He was also most recently the runner-up in the 2023 Chicago mayoral election.
+After finishing first in the initial round of that election without securing a majority, Vallas faced Brandon Johnson in a runoff election and was defeated.

 Early life and career

 The grandson of Greek immigrants, Vallas grew up in the Roseland neighborhood on Chicago's South Side.
 He spent his teen years living in Palos Heights.
 He graduated from Carl Sandburg High School and attended Moraine Valley Community College and then Western Illinois University, where he received a bachelor's degree in history and political science, a master's degree in political science, and a teaching certificate.

 From 1985 until 1990, Vallas led the Illinois Economic and Fiscal Commission.
-From 1990 until 1993, Vallas served as Chicago municipal budget director under Mayor Richard M. Daley.
+From 1990 until 1993, Vallas served as Chicago's municipal budget director under Mayor Richard M. Daley.

 Superintendencies

 Vallas served as superintendent of school districts in four United States cities.
-Mitch Smith of The New York Times retrospectively wrote that in these positions, Vallas, "cultivated a reputation as a crisis manager and charter school supporter willing to take on hard jobs and implement sweeping changes, an approach that garnered a mix of praise and criticism."
-In a 2009 article in the academic journal Education Next, Dale Mezzacappa wrote of Vallas's leadership style in his Chicago and Philadelphia superintendencies, "His energy level is boundless, his temper legendary, his gangly charm equally so.
+Mitch Smith of The New York Times retrospectively wrote that in these positions, Vallas "cultivated a reputation as a crisis manager and charter school supporter willing to take on hard jobs and implement sweeping changes, an approach that garnered a mix of praise and criticism".
+In a 2009 article in the Education Next academic journal, Dale Mezzacappa wrote of Vallas's leadership style in his Chicago and Philadelphia superintendencies "His energy level is boundless, his temper legendary, his gangly charm equally so.
 His style of leadership, the 'Vallas treatment,' is by now well established.
 Do things big, do them fast, and do them all at once."